Jessica Skye wears a double-breasted cream Zara blazer.

 You don't need to be a shopping editor to know that certain high-street stores do certain items best.
 Personally, I find Mango always has the strongest coats.
 Arket is where I automatically head to stock up on knitwear, and & Other Stories dresses are easily my favourite.
 As for Zara?
 While I could talk at length about its excellent shoe selection and could-be-designer arm candy, there's another piece for which the brand is known: blazers.

-Hannah Crosskey wears a navy and red checked Zara blazer.
+Hannah Crosskey wears a navy-and-red checked Zara blazer.

 With the power to dress up my jeans or give even my fanciest frocks an effortless spin, barely a day goes by when I don't reach for a Zara blazer.
-From the perfectly tailored and the oversize to bouclé weaves and faux leather, my collection of Zara blazers is as versatile as the brand's current line-up.
-On my wish list, you'll find a khaki belted number and a dark-grey houndstooth, double-breasted option, but rest assured, there are plenty more where those came from.
+From the perfectly tailored and the oversized to bouclé weaves and faux leather, my collection of Zara blazers is as versatile as the brand's current line-up.
+On my wish list, you'll find a khaki belted number and a dark-grey houndstooth, double-breasted option, but rest assured there are plenty more where those came from.

 Scroll below to see and shop the best new-season Zara blazers, and in the meantime, I'll get started on forming a Zara blazer appreciation society.